 8. Pedro Rodríguez (Mexico)

-The last of Pedro Rodríguez happened at legendary Spa
+The last win of Pedro Rodríguez happened at legendary Spa

 While he wasn't the first Mexican Formula 1 driver, Pedro Rodríguez de la Vega was the one who made his country proud.
 Starting with bicycles when he was eight, he participated in everything from motorcycle races to rallies, endurance competitions, and open-wheelers.
 After losing his brother at the 1962 Mexican Grand Prix, Rodríguez seriously considered retiring.
-However, the following year, he was in Formula 1, driving for Team Lotus.
+However, he was in Formula 1 the following year, driving for Team Lotus.

 7. Peter Revson (USA)